 The Driver Details window displays a history of the driver's status changes for a selected period.
-The driver's duty statuses can be edited as long as the driver has certified the status.
+The driver's duty statuses can be edited as long as the driver has certified the RODS.
 The data is refreshed each time the driver sends a status change; press F5 to refresh the page manually.

 Drivers are not allowed to edit driving time; they can, however, change non-driving statuses, such as on-duty, off-duty, or sleeper berth.
-Admin users can enable this ability in the Administration > HOS Setup window.
-Web application users with authority (based on their assigned role) can correct driving time.
+Administrative users can enable this ability in the Administration > HOS Setup window.

 The driver's name, ID, and the vehicle the driver is currently logged into are listed at the top of the window.
 Also listed is the date and time the clocks were last recalculated, the assigned rule set, and the duty cycle.
 The time shown is in the time zone of the driver's depot.

 Note: After you edit a driver's logs, HOS sends the updates to the driver at a set duration, typically 15 minutes.
 If the driver is logged out or in sleeper berth status, the system sends logs when the driver logs in or changes status.
 To send the updated logs immediately, select Send Logs.

 - Last Recalc

 - The last time the driver logs were compared to the Hours of Service rules.
 This comparison determines whether any warnings or violations have occurred, and updates all of the HOS clocks (for example, Driving Hours or On Duty Hours).
 These clock values are independent of the historic period selected for the chart.